swiftlang/swift-evolution/proposals/0216-dynamic-callable.md

 the syntactic weight, it directly harms code clarity by making code hard to read and understand, cutting against a core value of Swift.

-The `@dynamicCallable` attribute in this proposal directly solves this problem.
+The proposed `@dynamicCallable` attribute directly solves this problem.
 With it, these examples become more natural and clear, effectively matching the original Python code in expressiveness: